Star Trek III: The Search for Spock: Visual effects

-For the final destruction of the Genesis planet, footage from the Paramount set had to be carefully matched with ILM effects footage.
+For the final destruction of the Genesis planet, footage from the Paramount set had to be carefully matched with ILM visual effects footage.
 ILM built scale miniatures cut into sections to portray parts of Genesis's upheaval (rock slides, fissures opening in the ground) that live-action scenes could not easily replicate.
 One of the largest miniatures, measuring 20 by 16 ft, had trick trees and trapdoors that could be reset, propane jets for gusts of fire, and solenoid-triggered rockfalls.
 For scenes where Kirk and Kruge battle at a precipice over a pit of lava, the shot combined animated lava, clouds (really cotton daubs on black), lightning, and a matte painting.
 Overhead shots of the lava were created by lighting a piece of clear Plexiglass with colored gels and covering the plate with methacyl, vermiculite and charcoal; the mixture dripped off the surface and coated the crew underneath.
 ILM simulated Kruge's demise, a long plunge into the pool of lava, with the help of a stop-motion puppet.
 Lloyd fell a few feet onto a black mattress; during a lightning flash the actor was replaced by the puppet that fell the rest of the distance.
 Because the shot was filmed on black instead of the traditional bluescreen, the animators had to remove or rotoscope the black background around Lloyd one frame at a time.
 The transition between the footage of Lloyd and the puppet was hidden by a single-frame flash as a bolt of lightning struck Kruge.
 The scene of Kirk and Spock beaming away as the ground collapses was another created at ILM, as the level of destruction was simply not possible for the live-action crew.